Software Development Insurance

 • Causing glitches that expose a client’s system to hackers or causing any error that leads to security vulnerabilities

-• Writing programs or applications that don't meet client’s specifications
+• Writing programs or applications that don't meet the client’s specifications

-Because errors and omissions insurance covers claims that are not covered by your general liability policy, it is essential protection that no programmer or developer should go without.
-Even if a negligence claim against you is unfounded, you still have to defend yourself if you are sued.
+Because errors and omissions insurance covers claims that aren't covered by your general liability policy, it's essential protection that no programmer or developer should go without.
+If you don’t have the right professional indemnity insurance for software developers, your personal assets could be at risk.
+Ask an independent insurance agent to help you get equipped with this critical protection today.

 Is Your Home Office Equipment Covered When You Work from Home?

-If you work out of your home full time or even just some of the time, you may be uninsured or underinsured if you think you have coverage under your homeowners insurance policy.
+Insurance for software development might look a little different depending on where the work is completed.
+If you work out of your home, even just part-time, you may be uninsured or underinsured if you think you have coverage under your homeowners insurance policy.

-A typical homeowners insurance policy limits coverage for office equipment to around $2,500 — not nearly enough to replace a computer, printer, phones, desk, fax, scanner or other equipment you need for programming or web design.
+A typical homeowners insurance policy limits coverage for office equipment to around $2,500, which is often not enough to replace all the equipment you need for programming or web design.
+Further, home insurance doesn't cover losses related to business liability claims or your business income.

-• Endorsement to your homeowners insurance policy: Computer programmers, software developers and website developers can add an endorsement to a homeowners insurance policy that provides more coverage for the home-based business or home office.
-This option is viable for one-person businesses without a lot of valuable equipment or business-related visitors.
-The endorsement typically adds about $2,500 in business equipment coverage as well as some additional liability protection at an affordable price.
+• Home insurance endorsements: Computer programmers, software developers, and web developers can add endorsements to a home insurance policy that provide more coverage for home-based businesses or home offices.
+This option is viable for businesses without a lot of valuable equipment or business-related visitors.
+These endorsements typically add about $2,500 in business equipment coverage as well as some additional liability protection at an affordable price.

-• In-home business/home office insurance: Some insurance companies offer a specialty policy for in-home businesses or home offices.
-The in-home business policy includes certain features of business insurance policies designed for larger firms but sometimes much lower policy limits.
+• In-home business insurance: Some insurance companies offer a special policy for in-home businesses or home offices.
+The in-home business policy insurance software development companies may need includes certain features of business insurance policies designed for larger firms but sometimes much lower policy limits.
 A typical in-home business policy provides $10,000 of business property coverage and a liability coverage limit typically between $300,000 and $1 million.
-It may also provide limited coverage for loss of valuable documents, accounts receivable, off-site business property and use of equipment.
+It may also provide limited coverage for loss of valuable documents, accounts receivable, off-site business property, and use of equipment.

-• Business owners policy: A BOP as described above is often recommended for home-based business owners who need more than $10,000 of business property coverage as well as liability coverage for customer injuries and business interruption coverage.
+• Business owners policy (BOP): A BOP is often recommended for home-based business owners who need more than $10,000 of business property coverage as well as liability coverage for customer injuries and business interruption coverage.
+BOPs offer three essential types of business insurance in one convenient package, including commercial property insurance, business income coverage, and general liability insurance.

-Computer programmers, software developers and website designers need to work closely with an independent insurance agent to assess their risks and determine their need for certain types of coverage.
-In addition to the policies described above, you will likely need to consider the following:
+Computer programmers, software developers, and web designers need to work closely with independent insurance agents to assess their risks and determine their need for other types of coverage.
+In addition to the policies described above, you may need to consider the following for your business:

-• Workers’ compensation insurance is required for most businesses that have employees.
+• Workers’ compensation insurance: This coverage is required for most businesses that have employees.
 It protects your employees from the costs of work-related illnesses and injuries by paying for medical expenses and lost wages.
-Repetitive motion injuries, such as carpal tunnel syndrome, are common among software developers and programmers.
-Workers’ compensation insurance helps them get the care they need to recover and return to work.

-• Employment practices liability insurance protects you if an employee sues you for discriminatory employment practices.
+• Employment practices liability insurance: This protects your business if an employee sues you for discriminatory employment practices, harassment, etc.

-• Inland marine insurance protects computers, equipment and tools that you transport off-site for use at a client’s location.
-Once your business property leaves your office, it is not covered by your business property policy.
-Inland marine insurance covers that equipment if it is stolen or damaged while it is in transit or while it is stored in another location.
+• Inland marine insurance: This protects computers, equipment, and tools you transport off-site for use at a client’s location.
+Once your business property leaves your office, it's not covered by your business property policy.
+Inland marine insurance covers that equipment if it gets stolen or damaged while in transit or stored at another location.

 business